Logone River

 The Logon or Logone River is a major tributary of the Chari River.
 The Logone's sources are located in the western Central African Republic, northern Cameroon, and southern Chad.
 It has two major tributaries: the Pendé River (Eastern Logone) in the prefecture Ouham-Pendé in the Central African Republic and the Mbéré River (Western Logone) in the east of Cameroon.
 Many swamps and wetlands surround the river.

-Settlements on the river include Kousseri, Cameroon's northernmost city, and Chad's capital city, N'Djaména, which is located at the site where the Logone empties into the Chari River.

 The Logone forms part of the international border between Chad and Cameroon.
+Settlements on the river include Kousseri and N'Djaména, which is located at the confluence with the Chari.

 Hydrometry

-The flow of the river has been observed over 38 years (1951–84) in Bongor a town in Chad downstream of the union with the Pendé about 450 km above the mouth into the Chari.
-The Bongor observed average annual flow during this period was 492 m3/s fed by an area of about 73,700 km2 approximately 94.5% of the total catchment area of the River.
-Due to the strong evaporation, the amount of water flowing into the estuary decreases.
+The flow of the river has been observed over 38 years (1951–84) in Bongor, Chad, downstream of the union with the Pendé about 450 km above the confluence with the Chari.
+Average annual flow during this period was 492 m3/s fed by an area of about 73,700 km2 approximately 94.5% of the total catchment area of the river.
+Due to the strong evaporation, the amount of water flowing into the stream decreases.
 In N'Djamena, the flow reduces to 400 m3/s.